csye6225-eashan-roy/webapp/README.md

 -- Test 2 - Updated the account and using the GET call, validated the account was updated

 - Added GitHub secrets to encrypt sensitive information in CI workflow

+-- Created secrets in organization repo
+-- Enabled 'Run workflows from fork pull requests' and 'Send secrets and variables to workflows from fork pull requests' in order to give access of secrets to fork repo
+-- Accessed the secrets in workflow file through ${{ secrets.VARIABLE_NAME }}